peteroupc/peteroupc.github.io/randomfunc.md

     - [`a`, `b`] means "`a` or greater and `b` or less".
 * The term _random number generator_, or _RNG_, means a number generator that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed.<sup>[(1)](#Note1)</sup>
 * The _norm_ of one or more numbers is the square root of the sum of squares of those numbers, that is, `sqrt(num1 * num1 + num2 * num2 + ... + numN * numN)`.
-* The term _significand permutations_, with respect to a floating-point format, means the format's radix (number base) raised to the power of the format's precision (the maximum number of significant radix digits that the format can represent without loss).
+* The term _significand permutations_, with respect to a floating-point format, means the format's floating-point base raised to the power of the format's precision (the maximum number of significant digits that the format can represent without loss).
 For example&mdash;
     - the 64-bit IEEE 754 binary floating-point format (e.g., Java `double`) has 2<sup>53</sup> (9007199254740992) significand permutations,
     - the 64-bit IEEE 754 decimal floating-point format has 10<sup>16</sup> significand permutations,
     - the 32-bit IEEE 754 binary floating-point format (e.g., Java `float`) has 2<sup>24</sup> (16777216) significand permutations,